 If they do decline your invitation, don't give them grief about it and make them feel bad.
 Mental health doesn't choose when it's going to strike and could hit them when they least expect it and they might just need to be on their own.

-- Let them know not judging them
+- Let them know you're not judging them

-The stigma around mental health might make people think they're going to be judged but you need to let them know you don't think they're weird or crazy just because they suffer from mental health.
+The stigma around mental health might make people think they're going to be judged but you need to let them know that you don't think they're weird or crazy just because they suffer from mental health.

 - Tell them that everything will be fine

-Something so simple as saying, 'you'll be ok' can go a long way.
+Something as simple as saying, 'you'll be ok' can go a long way.
 It will give your friend the encouragement they need because they might not have heard that for a while.
 Don't promise anything overnight, but let them know they will get there eventually.

 - Help however YOU can

-Having a supportive person to talk to can really help ease the symptoms so as long as you're there for your friend, you're doing more than you realise...
+Having a supportive person to talk to can really help ease the symptoms, so as long as you're there for your friend, you're doing more than you realise...